cpsievert/cpsievert.github.com/content/software.md

 ## eechidna

-[The R package **eechidna**](https://github.com/ropenscilabs/eechidna) provides a web application for exploring Australian election and census data.
+[The R package **eechidna**](https://github.com/ropenscilabs/eechidna) provides a (shiny) web application for exploring Australian election and census data.
 The video below shows how the app may be used to compare the demographics (and geographic location) of electorates that elected a liberal party representative (in green) versus a labour representive (orange).

 <iframe src="https://player.vimeo.com/video/221026626" width="100%" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>